ofiwg/libfabric/man/fi_domain.3.md

 Domain level capabilities.
 Domain capabilities indicate domain level features that are supported by the provider.

+The following are support primary capabilities:
+*FI_DIRECTED_RECV*
+: When the domain is configured with FI_DIRECTED_RECV and FI_AV_AUTH_KEY, memory regions can be limited to specific authorization keys.

+The following are supported secondary capabilities:

 *FI_LOCAL_COMM*
 : At a conceptual level, this field indicates that the underlying device supports loopback communication.
 More specifically, this field